Student Life

 • All-School Picnic

-First through Eighth Grades.
-Annually held at the end of May, the all-school picnic is a favorite non-uniform event.
+Kindergarten through Eighth Grades.
+Annually held at the end of May, the all-school picnic is a favorite OLPH event.
 After reporting to school, students and teachers board buses and head to Glenview’s Flick Park.
 While each student must bring his/her own picnic lunch, additional treats and beverages are sold at the park.
-Buses bring all students back to school for early dismissal at 1:30 p.m.
+Buses bring all students back to school for early dismissal at 1:00 p.m.

 • Basketball Classic